 The Making of a Better Math Student: 3 Ways to Overcome Frustration and Encourage Learning

 Students often believe success in math classes requires them to be a “math person.”
 This thought is as common as a teacher’s struggle to prove that math can be fun.
-Fostering students’ joy in numbers is one way to help students excel, but helping them learn to learn can set them up for long-term success.
+Fostering students’ joy in numbers is one way to help students excel, but helping them learn to like math can set them up for long-term success.

 Prepare to work